Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 We have a unique digital strategy based on a curated assortment of the categories and items that our guests expect from us.
 We deliver this digital assortment through a comprehensive suite of fulfillment options, including our rapidly growing same-day services, in-store pickup, Drive-Up and Shipt.

 In support of our digital strategy, we placed our stores at the center of fulfillment, which gives us both speed and efficiency.
 This structure also allows our teams to pivot seamlessly when our guests’ channel preferences change.
-We have teams at headquarters, stores and throughout the supply chain, who are relentlessly focused on our guests and who place a premium on agility and adaptability.
+We have teams at headquarters, stores and throughout the supply chain who are relentlessly focused on our guests and who place a premium on agility and adaptability.

 And with a strong balance sheet and a business model that generates robust cash flow, we have the financial flexibility to handle difficult times like this, allowing us to fund investments in the safety of our guests and our team, while serving a critical role in communities as a trusted essential retailer.